HaominGuo/HaominGuo.github.io/_pages/about.md

 ======
 My recent research is about Model-Based Systems Engineering ([MBSE](https://en.wikipedia.org/wiki/Model-based_systems_engineering)), which is an early phase of Computer Aided Design(CAD), using Artificial Intelligence, called AI4SE.

-My research interests are Computer Graphics and Computer Vision, especially 3D generative models.
+My research interests are Computer Graphics and Computer Vision, especially 3D models.
 And I have learned related courses and required relevant skills.

 I have enough time to continuously and fully engage in research that interests me.
 I would like to collaborate with you if you have any intriguing ideas.
 Let's create and do something interesting.